2024 Funding Opportunities for Doctoral Students and Postdoctoral Fellows

 - Plans for advancing DIBEJ

-4. Curriculum vitae (up to 2 pages in length)
+4. Curriculum vitae (up to 2 pages in length).
+Your CV must use 11 pt Arial font, 1 inch margins, and be single-spaced.

 5. Two recommendation letters, one from your faculty advisor and one from your co-advisor.
 Both faculty must be Faculty Affiliates of the Wu Tsai Human Performance Alliance.

 - Letters must include a statement regarding how the work relates to human performance and the interdisciplinary nature of the proposal.

 - Asking faculty for references should be one of the first things you do for your application.
 We recommend giving your faculty a reminder for uploading their letters to the SlideRoom application portal to ensure you receive your letters on time.

 6. Academic Transcript(s)